saurabhkumar1989/text_classifier/README.md

 Shortcomings
 --------------------

 When data set increased classifier accuracy reduces drastically and that motivates me to go for the deep learning.
-Here is the detail report
+Here is the detail reportsdsdsd
 [***Report***](https://github.com/saurabhkumar1989/text_classifier/blob/master/files/FInal%20Report.pdf